brmc/django-media-helper/README.markdown

 * Added crude preloading for images and backgrounds

+#### Bug fixes

+* Changed resize quality from 85 to 'keep' because resized jpegs were often larger than their source files.

+#### MISC

+* Finally wrote a regex for url stripping

 ### v0.2.2-bugfix

 * Fixed firefox issues.
 Now correctly removes host name from background-images